A Brief History

 Over the next decade the Club maintained a steady membership with varying degrees of competition success.
 The Club continued to be seen at the National Schools Regatta and the National Championships for some years but found success at these levels more and more elusive.
 The Club’s competitive forays onto the regatta circuit became fewer and farther between, to the extent that some of our sister club’s from farther afield would have been forgiven for thinking that the Club had disappeared.

-In December 2002 Brian Mason stood down from the Captaincy and new Captain, Pete Gipson, took the reigns.
+In December 2002 a new Captain, Pete Gipson, took the reins.

 The following six and a half years, under Pete’s Captaincy, saw the Club's competitive squads grow considerably, and the Club’s regatta attendance increased many fold, resulting in a superb list of regatta successes.
 The 2003 season saw Trent members competing at seven regattas, winning trophies at five.
 After two years with no regatta wins at all, to finish the year with eight wins on the score sheet was definitely a reflection of the new level of enthusiasm and commitment to be found within the Club, and a great accolade to Pete’s work.